anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 The ODIM implementation supports the account, aggregation, composition, events, fabric, license, managers, session, systems, task, telemetry and update models.

+Open Distributed Infrastructure Management (ODIM™) is a Linux Foundation Networking open source project.
+The project has developed a modular, open framework for simplified management and orchestration of distributed, multi-vendor, physical infrastructure.
+More information about ODIM is available at https://odim.io.

+ODIM comprises the following two key components:

+1. The resource aggregation function

+The resource aggregation function is the single point of contact between the northbound clients and the southbound infrastructure.
+Its primary function is to build and maintain a central resource inventory.
+It exposes Redfish-compliant APIs to allow northbound infrastructure management systems to:

+-	Get a unified view of the southbound compute, local storage, and Ethernet switch fabrics available in the resource inventory

+-	Gather crucial configuration information about southbound resources

+-	Manipulate groups of resources (“aggregates”) in a single action

+-	Listen to similar events from multiple southbound resources

+2. PLugin layer

+This consists of one or more plugins, which abstract, translate, and expose southbound resource information to the resource aggregator through RESTful APIs.

+The ODIM project currently supports the account, aggregation, composition, events, fabric, license, managers, session, systems, task, telemetry and update models.

+The ODIM architecture has four key layers.
+(See diagram below)

+1.	**API layer**

+This layer hosts a REST server which is open-source and secure.
+It learns about the southbound resources from the plugin layer (described below) and exposes the corresponding Redfish® data model payloads to the northbound clients.
+The northbound clients communicate with this layer through a REST-based protocol that is fully compliant with DMTF's Redfish® specifications.
+The API layer sends user requests to the plugins through the services.

+2.	**Services layer**

+All the services are hosted in this layer.
+The layer implements service logic for all use cases through an extensible domain model (DMTF's Redfish® data model).
+All resource information is stored in this data model and is used to service the API requests coming from the API layer.
+Any responses from the plugin layer might update the domain model.
+It maintains the state for event subscriptions, credentials, and tasks.

+3.	**Event message bus layer**

+This layer hosts a message broker which acts as a communication channel between the plugin layer and the upper layers.
+It supports common messaging architecture to forward events received from the plugin layer to the upper layers.
+During the run-time, HPE Resource Aggregator for ODIM uses either Kafka or the RedisStreams service as the Event Message Bus (EMB).
+The services and the RedisStreams EMB layers host the Redis data store.

+4.	**Plugin layer**

+This layer connects the actual managed resources to the aggregator layers and is de-coupled from the upper layers.
+A plugin abstracts vendor-specific access protocols to a common interface which the aggregator layers use to communicate with the resources.
+It uses REST-based communication to interact with the other layers.
+It collects events to be exposed to fault management systems and uses the event message bus to publish events.
+The plugin layer allows developers to create plugins on any tool set of their choice without enforcing any strict language binding.
+[insert pic]

 Left for future use
 -------------------